mcdo-hjst/mcdo-hjst.github.io/tcs/README.md

-# Welcome to TCS at HJST at McDonald Observatory
+# TCS at HJST

-This is very much a work-in-progress.
+Documentation and software for the telescope control systems at HJST

 ## TCS Overview